 While shopping at the market last week with my 1-year old, he sets his sights on these honeynut butternut squashes.
 Aren’t they the cutest dang things?
 They’re tiny (about a pound), so they fit perfectly into his little cubby hands.
 He squawked until I handed over the goods and then clutched them to his chest until we checked out.
 Kids man…they are weird.

 When I got them home, I hadn’t a clue what I was going to do with them.
 At first I assumed they were just miniature butternut squash, but I did a little google sleuthing and I’m glad I did.

 >>> Pin it now!
 Click this link to add Butternut Squash Rice Pilaf to your vegetarian or Thanksgiving recipe board!

-Honeynut Butternut Squash Rice Pilaf
+Honeynut Squash Rice Pilaf Recipe

 You start by sautéing some chopped red onion, and then add the squash until it’s just a little bit browned and caramelized.

 Don’t skip the acid here.
 It’s fine to lose the wine, but do keep the orange juice to balance out the sweet.
 I use chicken bone broth for my cooking liquid, both for it’s flavor and nutritional benefits.
 Vegetable broth is perfectly fine to keep this dish vegetarian or vegan.

-- 1 tbsp avocado oil
+- 1 tbsp olive oil

-- 1 small red onion diced to 1/2"
+- 1 small red onion, diced to ½″

 - 1 c wild rice

-- 1 orange juiced and zested
+- 1 orange, juiced and zested

-- 1 3/4 c bone broth, vegetable broth, or water
+- 1¾ c bone broth, vegetable broth, or water

-- 1/4 c chopped parsley
+- ¼ c chopped parsley

-- 1/4 c pecans pan toasted
+- ¼ c pecans, pan toasted

-- sea salt to taste
+- sea salt, to taste

-- cracked black pepper to taste
+- cracked black pepper, to taste

-Slice the squash in half lengthwise and trim the tops.
+- Slice the squash in half lengthwise and trim the tops.
 Scoop out the seeds with a teaspoon, then peel the skin from the squash using a vegetable peeler or sharp knife.
 Cube the squash into ½” pieces.

-Heat a dutch oven over medium high heat.
+- Heat a dutch oven over medium high heat.
 Add the red onion and saute until soft, 4-5 minutes.
 Add the squash, toss to combine in the oil and saute over medium heat, stirring frequently, until the squash is lightly browned, 6-7 minutes.

-Add the rice to the pan and stir to combine.
+- Add the rice to the pan and stir to combine.
 Sautee the dry rice over medium high heat, stirring continuously, until the rice is toasted, 2-3 minutes.
 Add the white wine and orange juice to deglaze the pan, stirring continuously until the liquid stops bubbling.
 Then add the broth or water, and give everything a good stir.
 Increase heat to high and bring the liquid to a boil; then reduce to a simmer, cover, and simmer over low heat until the rice is fully cooked through, 35-40 minutes.

-Stir in the orange zest, parsley, pecans, and salt and a pepper.
+- Stir in the orange zest, parsley, pecans, and salt and a pepper.
 Serve immediately or at room temperature.
 This serves 4 as a main dish, or 6 as a side dish.
 It keeps well in the fridge for up to 5 days.

 I used a hybrid, Honeynut Butternut Squash, sourced from The Common Market, our local coop in Frederick, MD.
 Honeynut is a hybrid variety of butternut and buttercup, developed at Cornell University.
 It’s flavor is much sweeter and nuttier than a traditional butternut squash.
 You can substitute the traditional variety if you cannot source honeynut.
 Make it Vegan or Vegetarian

-Use vegetable broth or water
+Use vegetable broth or water Make it Nut-Free

 Substitute roasted pepitas or sunflower seeds for the pecans